 Sec.
 4. The Grand Council Deputy shall be an ex-officio member of the Executive Committee.
 The Regent shall decide how many Active members may be in each committee.

 Sec.
-5. The duties of the committees listed in Section 1 and 2 of this Ordinance shall be:
+5. No additions to By-Law VII, Sec.
+3.

 Sub-Sec.
 A. The Executive Committee shall be responsible for discussing problems within the Chapter and making policy recommendations to the Chapter for its adoption.